dzuk-mutant/June/readme.md

 ### Special thanks

-- kiilas for checking over the Central European accented characters for me.
+- kiilas for checking over the Central European accented and Cyrillic characters for me.
 - Someone on Mastodon for figuring out [what display the Playdate uses](https://www.sharpsma.com/products?sharpCategory=Memory%2520LCD&p_p_parallel=0&sharpProductRecordId=1504552), which helped me definitively figure out how big the font would be on a real Playdate.